Namsky District: Geography

 The landscape of the district is the flat territory of the Central Yakutian Lowland.
 The main river is the Lena with its tributaries, such as the Kenkeme and Khanchaly.

 Climate

 Average January temperature is -42 C and average July temperature is +17–+18 C. Average annual precipitation is 200–250 mm.

 History

 The district was established on February 10, 1930.

 Administrative and municipal status

 Within the framework of administrative divisions, Namsky District is one of the thirty-four in the republic.
 It is divided into eighteen rural okrugs (naslegs), which comprise twenty-three rural localities; as well as the selo of Grafsky Bereg, which is not a part of any rural okrug.
 As a municipal division, the district is incorporated as Namsky Municipal District.
 The eighteen rural okrugs and the selo of Grafsky Bereg are incorporated into nineteen rural settlements within the municipal district.
 The selo of Namtsy serves as the administrative center of both the administrative and municipal district.

 Inhabited localities

 Demographics

-A bulk of the district's population are Yakuts (96.7%); Russians account for about 2% and others ethnicities—for 1.3%.
+As of the 2021 Census, the ethnic composition was as follows: